GDIAMEL/PLP-SOFTWARE-ENGINEERING/README.md

 **Emergence of Agile Methodology (2001 - Agile Manifesto)**

 This replaced the rigid Waterfall methods and emphasis on Collaboration, Adaptability, and Iterative Development.

+### 3. List and briefly explain the phases of the Software Development Life Cycle (SDLC).

+1. Requirement Analysis – Gathering and defining project requirements.

+2. Planning – Creating a roadmap, budget, and timeline.

+3. Design – Structuring the software architecture and UI/UX design.

+4. Implementation (Coding) – Writing the actual software code.

+5. Testing – Identifying and fixing bugs before deployment.

+6. Deployment – Releasing the software to users.

+7. Maintenance – Ongoing updates and improvements.